Picovoice/rhino/binding/web/README.md

 ### Init options

 Rhino saves and caches your model (`.pv`) and context (`.rhn`) files in the IndexedDB to be used by Web Assembly.
-Use a different `customWritePath` variable to hold multiple model values and set the `forceWrite` value to true to force a re-save of the model file.
+Use a different `customWritePath` variable to hold multiple model values and set the `forceWrite` value to true to force an overwrite of the model file.
 If the model (`.pv`) or context (`.rhn`) files change, `version` should be incremented to force the cached model to be updated.
 Either `base64` or `publicPath` must be set to instantiate Rhino.
 If both are set, Rhino will use the `base64` parameter.

 ```typescript